-Abstract.
-Two conversion schemes may be employed for assessing income inequality from household equivalent incomes: to weight household units by size or by needs.
-Using data from the Luxembourg Income Study, we show the sensitivity of country inequality rankings to conversion schemes and explain the finding by means of inequality decomposition.
-A bootstrap approach is implemented to test for statistical significance of our results.
+Abstract Two conversion schemes are usually employed for assessing personal-income inequality from household equivalent incomes: to weight household units by size or by needs.
+Using data from the Luxembourg Income Study, the authors show the sensitivity of country inequality rankings to conversion schemes and explain the finding by means of inequality decomposition.
+A bootstrap approach is implemented to test for statistical significance of the results.